 The Field Coordinator is required to make a reasonable effort to assist students in securing a field placement.
 The social work student, not the University nor the Social Work Program, is ultimately responsible for being eligible and retaining a placement under the direction of the Field Coordinator.
-Students unable to obtain acceptance into an approved placement after three attempts or fails to successfully complete a practicum will not be awarded the degree and are advised to change to a major for which they can meet degree requirements.
+Students unable to obtain acceptance into an approved placement after three attempts or fails to successfully complete a practicum will not be awarded the degree and are advised to seek an alternate degree or program.